alnomanbd/alnomanbd/README.md

 🌍 Hailing from Bangladesh, I'm a passionate full-stack web application developer with a love for coding and a knack for building innovative solutions.

 💻 As a full-stack enthusiast, I thrive on crafting seamless user experiences and robust backend systems.
-From frontend magic with HTML/CSS/JavaScript to backend wizardry with Node.js, Express, and MongoDB, I revel in every aspect of the development journey.
+From frontend magic with HTML/Tailwind, Bootstrap CSS/JavaScript, JQuery/React to backend wizardry with Node.js, Express, and MongoDB, I revel in every aspect of the development journey.

 🚀 When I'm not immersed in lines of code, you can find me exploring new technologies, contributing to open-source projects, or diving into the latest trends in web development.